 Want a little tip?
 Slather on some hand cream before putting on your gloves to have a cheeky moisturising session while you’re gardening.

 Sun cream isn’t just for going on holiday.
 Even if it looks cloudy outside, the sun can still damage your skin, cause premature ageing and contribute to serious illnesses such as cancer.
 Look for four-star UVA and at least SPF15 of UVB protection, and make sure it’s applied thickly to your ears, face, back of the neck and shoulders.
+When looking at a sun cream look at ones that includes natural and organic sun protection ingredients like titanium dioxide and zinc over the chemicals protection agents as these can be toxic.
+More natural sun protection ingredients lie on top of the skin and reflect the sun’s rays rather then allow them to be absorbed like their chemical counterparts.
+Another good option besides a sun cream is using an organic CC cream or even a natural BB cream.
+Not only do organic cc creams often have SPF15 (or more), but they also contain ingredients that are good for the skin and even help with color correction of imperfections like redness and dark spots.
 Oh, and don’t forget your hat and sunglasses.

 If you’re digging around elbow deep in soil, your nails are unfortunately going to suffer as a result.
 You’ll probably find they become quite brittle, are prone to splitting and you may suffer from sore cuticles.
 To combat all of this, invest in a high quality nail treatment and a cuticle oil to apply and after you’re done gardening and before bed.